Exploring Deep Learning and Ultra-Widefield Imaging for Diabetic Retinopathy and Macular Edema: Results and Discussion

 \subsection{Discussion}

-Overall, these findings confirm that while RGB representations remain the most reliable for UWF analysis, frequency features provide complementary cues that can enhance model robustness, especially through ensemble strategies.
-The absence of clear differences between conventional CNNs and emerging architectures suggests that multiple model families can be effectively applied in this setting, which broadens the possibilities for deploying DL systems in clinical workflows.
-In addition, the Grad-CAM visualizations further support these findings, showing that predictions relied on clinically meaningful retinal structures, reinforcing the potential integration of these models into ophthalmic workflows.
+Although RGB representations remain the most reliable for UWF analysis, frequency provides complementary cues that can enhance models, especially through ensemble strategies.
+The absence of clear differences between conventional CNNs and emerging architectures suggests that multiple model families can be effectively applied in this setting, which encourages the deployment of DL systems in clinical workflows.
+In addition, the Grad-CAM visualizations further support our findings, showing that the predictions relied on clinically meaningful retinal structures, reinforcing the potential integration of these models into ophthalmic workflows.

-Despite these contributions, several limitations still remain.
-First, experiments rely on a single public database, limiting their generalizability analysis, since UWF imaging is still less standardized than conventional CFP.
+Despite our contributions, some limitations still remain.
+First, experiments are based on a single database, limiting their generalizability.
 Furthermore, the organizers of the UWF4DR Challenge formulated the three tasks as binary classifications (e.g., presence vs. absence of RDR or DME), whereas real-world screening requires severity grading.